alexarice/advent-of-code-2018/README.md

 Advent of Code 2018
 ===================

-Code for advent of code 2018 written in Haskell
+Code for [Advent of Code 2018](https://adventofcode.com/2018) written in Haskell

 Thoughts on Different Parts
 ===========================